escap/fenix-ui-table-creator/README.md

 #Initialize the component

-Instance the object and then run it with the configuration
+Instance the object and then pass this object into the method render()
 ```bash
 {
   * "container" : ""        // class or id of the dom container